AWS EC2 Instances

 Create a role for Gloo Edge to assume on behalf of your Upstreams

-- For additional control over Gloo Edge’s access to your resources and as an additional filter on your EC2 Upstream’s list of available instances it is recommended that you credential your Upstreams with a low-access user account that has the ability to assume the specific role it requires.
+For more fine-grained control over Gloo Edge’s access to your resources and as an additional filter on your EC2 Upstream’s list of available instances, create an AWS role for Gloo Edge.
+This way, the credentials that Gloo Edge uses for your Upstreams are associated with a low-access user account that assumes the specific role with only the specific permissions that Gloo Edge needs.

-- When you provide both a secret ref and a Role ARN to your Upstream, Gloo Edge will call the AWS API with credentials composed from the user account associated with the secret and the provided role (via the AssumeRole feature).
+When you provide a secret reference or an AWS Role ARN to your Upstream, Gloo Edge calls the AWS API with the credentials composed from the user account associated with the secret or the provided role (via the AssumeRole feature).

-- To configure your AWS account with the relevant ARN Role, there are two steps to take (if you have not already done so):
+To configure your AWS account with the relevant ARN Role:

-- Follow the interactive guide to create a role
+2. Follow the interactive guide to create a role.

 {